Russia says it will respond if Ukraine interests attacked

 After several minutes, Rybak appears able to walk away.
 The Interior Ministry said he was seen being bundled into a car by masked men in camouflage later that day.
 His body, and that of a second man, was found on Saturday in a river near Slaviansk.

-Ukraine's SBU security service issued a statement accusing a rogue SBU officer and an officer in Russia's GRU military intelligence of involvement in Rybak's murder.
+"We call...in particular on Russia to use its leverage to ensure an immediate end to kidnappings and killings in eastern Ukraine," a spokesman for EU foreign policy chief Catherine Ashton said.

-In nearby Slaviansk, pro-Russian militia were holding three journalists, including a U.S. citizen, Simon Ostrovsky, from the online news site Vice News.
+In nearby Slaviansk, the armed pro-Russian militia who control the city are holding three journalists, including one U.S. citizen, Simon Ostrovsky, who works for the online news site Vice News.

 The United States said the detentions amounted to kidnappings which violated the Geneva agreement.